SRVivek1/springboot-microservices-2024/documentation/springboot-ms-cloud-docker.md

   - ***Step-2:*** Add sampling configuration to define how much percentage of request will be sampled.
     - `management.tracing.sampling.probability=1.0 # 1.0 -> 100%,  #SB3 `
     - `logging.pattern.level=%5p [${spring.application.name:},%X{traceId:-},%X{spanId:-}] #SB3`
+  - Add `feign-micrometer` dependency to pom.xml, to trace requests made using `feign` client.
+By default it's not traced.
+  - Build `RestTemplate` using `RestTemplateBuilder` to enable tracing of requests.
+    - If `new RestTemplate()` is used, it will not be traced.
+    - So, cretae a config class and return a Bean of `RestTemplate` and autowire in controller.
 - **<ins>Maven / External dependency</ins>**
   - Required dependency.
  	```xml